rehierl/node-tree-outliner/1-basics/2-4-characteristic-subset.md

 set s.

 (3) However, if t would indeed be a descendant of s, then css(s) could not contain any element in t and therefore also not any element in css(t).
-That is due to the definition of a CSS.
-Consequently, no two distinct characteristic subsets exist within the same hierarchy that have even one element in common.
+Consequently, no two distinct characteristic subsets can exist that have one or more elements in common.

 Note that ...